adrienduque/IQ_circuit_solver/potential_upgrades/README.md

 # Intro

-This folder is meant to be dynamically filled and unfilled between software versions.
+This directory is meant to be dynamically filled and unfilled between software versions.

 - 1 upgrade implementation = 1 commit (+ dump the upgrade observation in the commit).
   And a new update of showcase_binaries_and_assets > IQ_circuit_solver_statx.xlsx, with quantified results and hypotheses re-evaluation.

 ---